ProfessionalCSharp/MoreSamples/README.md

 This sample extends on the Dependency Injection sample to add options for configuration of the injected service.

 See the blog article [.NET Core Dependency Injection with Options](https://csharp.christiannagel.com/2016/07/27/diwithoptions/ "DI with Options") for more information.

+### Configuration

+Folder:

+This sample shows .NET Core configuration with a simple console application.
+The book contains configuration information in Chapter 40, ASP.NET Core.

+See the blog article [Configuration with .NET Core](https://csharp.christiannagel.com/2016/08/02/netcoreconfiguration/ "Configuration") for more information.

 ### Markdown